logo for volleyballadvisors.com

 When serve receiving at the net, it helps players to realize the ball travels quite fast, so there is no need to swing with arms or push the ball heavily with legs.

-How to Practice Volleyball Pass?
+Volleyball Drills Passing - How to Practice Volleyball Pass?

 Introduction (mimic)

-Coach introduces the skill and makes sure a player does the technique correctly without the ball.
+The coach introduces the skill and makes sure a player does the technique correctly without the ball.

 Volleyball Drills Passing - Adding the Toss